martinber/noaa-apt/docs/how-it-works.md

 - Make OSX binaries, I don't have a Mac.
 I should cross-compile or get a virtual machine to work.

+- Check OSX build dependencies, now on Linux we need `libssl-dev`.

 - For some reason the `--debug` does not work when using the GUI.

 - Add a *Development* page to the website.